 It is primarily rental income.
 The reasons why rental income may fall short of expectations include vacant rooms, downward pressure on rents, non-payment of rent, or management and repair costs rising.

 If your investment consists of a single room only, if this room is empty or unoccupied you will have no income stream.

 Even if you invest in a small apartment block of, say, 8 rooms, if only one room is vacant, then your income stream drops by 12.5%.

 So clearly investors need to fully understand the severe impact on revenues that even just one empty room can have.

 New build apartments or “mansions” command a higher rent than the market average, reflecting a premium for first-time use.

 However, as soon as someone has lived there, the apartment is effectively “second hand” for the next tenant who comes in, so inevitably the rent will fall next time the apartment is let.

-Obviously, the type of rents appropriate for new builds cease to apply as a property ages.
+Obviously, the type of rents appropriate for new builds ceases to apply as a property age.

 Moreover, no matter how carefully you select your tenants, unpaid rent is always a risk.
 Rental default has the same negative impact on your profit as an empty room.